Massive open online course: Student experience and pedagogy

-According to a Stanford University study of a more general group of students "active learners" – anybody who participated beyond just registering – found that 64% of high school active learners were male and 88% were male for undergraduate- and graduate-level courses.

-A study from Stanford University's Learning Analytics group identified four types of students: auditors, who watched video throughout the course, but took few quizzes or exams; completers, who viewed most lectures and took part in most assessments; disengaged learners, who quickly dropped the course; and sampling learners, who might only occasionally watch lectures.
+According to a Stanford University study of a more general group of students—"active learners," defined as those who participated beyond merely registering—64% of high school active learners were male, and 88% were male for undergraduate- and graduate-level courses.
+A study from Stanford University's Learning Analytics group identified four types of students: auditors, who watched video throughout the course but took few quizzes or exams; completers, who viewed most lectures and took part in most assessments; disengaged learners, who quickly dropped the course; and sampling learners, who might only occasionally watch lectures.
 They identified the following percentages in each group:

 Jonathan Haber focused on questions of what students are learning and student demographics.
-About half the students taking US courses are from other countries and do not speak English as their first language.
-He found some courses to be meaningful, especially about reading comprehension.
-Video lectures followed by multiple choice questions can be challenging since they are often the "right questions".
+About half the students taking U.S. courses are from other countries and do not speak English as their first language.
+He found some courses to be meaningful, especially those addressing reading comprehension.
+Video lectures followed by multiple-choice questions can be challenging since they often ask the "right questions."
 Smaller discussion boards paradoxically offer the best conversations.
-Larger discussions can be "really, really thoughtful and really, really misguided", with long discussions becoming rehashes or "the same old stale left/right debate".
+Larger discussions can be "really, really thoughtful and really, really misguided," with long threads sometimes devolving into rehashes or "the same old stale left/right debate."

 MIT and Stanford University offered initial MOOCs in Computer Science and Electrical Engineering.
-Since engineering courses need prerequisites so at the outset upper-level engineering courses were nearly absent from the MOOC list.
-By 2015, several universities were presenting undergraduate and advanced-level engineering courses.
+Since engineering courses require prerequisites, upper-level engineering courses were initially absent from MOOC platforms.
+However, by 2015, several universities were offering both undergraduate and advanced-level engineering courses.